Tagaru: Possible sequel

-Suri had revealed that there would be a sequel to this movie even before the movie released while shooting the end credits of this film at the Bandi Makalamma temple.
-Producer Sreekanth also gave the go-ahead for the sequel, and the team even had the muhurath done with a simple puja.
+Soori had revealed that there would be a sequel to Tagaru even before the film was released while shooting the end credits of the film at the Bandi Makalamma temple.
+Sreekanth also gave the go-ahead for the sequel and the team even had the muhurath done with a simple puja.

 Remake

-The copyrights of the Tamil remake version were sold to Tamil director M Muthaiah who has signed to remake the movie with either Vikram Prabhu.
-Tamil remake is titled as Raid.
+The copyrights of the Tamil remake version were sold to Tamil director M. Muthaiya who has signed to remake the film with Vikram Prabhu reprising Shiva Rajkumar's role titled Raid (2023), but Muthaiya only wrote the dialogues and the film was directed by debutant director Karthi.